 Working together with schools and local government partners, Project Zulu identifies support programmes for education, resourcing and infrastructure, and this includes drawing on student and tutor expertise, fundraising, as well as local knowledge and talent.

-A key strand of Project Zulu's work includes an excellent UK choir tour, which provides local children with a life-changing opportunity to tour the UK.
+A key strand of Project Zulu's work includes an extensive UK choir tour, which provides local children with a life-changing opportunity to tour the UK.

-The Daigo Partnership began in 2019, bringing together UWE Bristol with KORI Youth Charity and Daughters of Africa (DOAF) non-governmental organisation (NGO) in a dynamic partnership providing a platform for the personal and professional development of UWE Bristol students and Gambian youth.
+The Daigo Partnership began in 2019, bringing together UWE Bristol with Daughters of Africa (DOAF) non-governmental organisation (NGO) in a dynamic partnership providing a platform for the personal and professional development of UWE Bristol students and Gambian youth.

 Daigo project 2021

 Due to the COVID-19 pandemic, all the onsite delivery in the Gambia has been suspended for UWE Bristol students until travel safety is back to normal.

 UWE Bristol and DOAF have created new opportunities for students and participants in the Gambia to share skills online in the Digital Daigo Project from March to July 2021.
 Ten students from each faculty will be recruited by their subject leads.
 These specific subjects are identified by our Gambian partners as essential skills and knowledge needed for the communities.

 - Architecture – eco-build